- J.J. Abrams

 - Release Date

-For audiences who felt Brian De Palma’s Mission: Impossible needed more action and human dimension, but also thought Mission: Impossible II was just another John Woo movie and not the answer, Mission: Impossible III delivers an antidote.
+For audiences who felt Brian De Palma’s Mission: Impossible (1996) needed more action and human dimension, but also thought Mission: Impossible II (2000) was just another John Woo movie and not the answer, Mission: Impossible III delivers an antidote.
 J.J.
 Abrams makes his first transition from television work (Felicity, Lost) into features, and he doesn’t start small.
 The globe-trotting plot involves all manner of spy gadgetry and exciting action sequences, with some impressive stunts, humor, and dramatic involvement added for good measure.
-Though its treatment contains few personal flourishes that an assured longtime filmmaker like De Palma would include, the sequel’s workmanlike approach embraces the brainy plotting of De Palma’s film and the desired action from Woo’s second into a personal mission for the protagonist.
+Though its treatment contains few personal flourishes that an assured auteur like De Palma would include, the sequel’s workmanlike approach embraces the brainy plotting of De Palma’s film and the desired action from Woo’s second into a personal mission for the protagonist.
 For mainstream audiences, it’s easy to argue that Abrams made the best of the franchise up to that point, certainly the most well-rounded and accessible entry yet—not too smart to put off mainstream audiences as De Palma’s film had been, but smarter than Woo’s dunce-of-a-movie.

-But the long road from inception to active production for this second sequel put six years between Woo’s film and Abrams’ sequel.
-In some ways, this may have hurt the film’s box-office take (it generated $397 million worldwide, while the first made $454 million worldwide and the second $545 million), as typically Hollywood prefers to strikes while the iron’s hot.
+But the long road from inception to active production for this third franchise entry put six years between Woo’s film and Abrams’ sequel.
+In some ways, this may have hurt the film’s box-office take (it generated $397 million worldwide, while the first made $454 million worldwide and the second $545 million), as typically Hollywood prefers to strike while the iron’s hot.
 In another way, this expanse put Woo’s disappointing entry out of the collective moviegoer memory, allowing Paramount and Cruise/Wagner Productions to make their sequel just as stand-alone as the others had been.
 Over the years, directors ranging from David Fincher to Joe Carnahan came and went from the production, as did actors like Kenneth Branagh and Scarlett Johansson.
 Millions were spent on development before cameras were ever rolling.
 Only after Cruise found himself engrossed by the first two seasons of Abrams’ show Alias was he offered the job.
 Abrams completed the film for a $150 million budget, an impressive price tag for a first-timer.

-Through it all, the audience never loses sight of Hunt’s goals, the mission’s objective or his personal stakes.
+Through it all, the audience never loses sight of Hunt’s goals, the mission’s objective, or his personal stakes.
 This is in part because Cruise delivers such an imposing performance, his dramatic intensity gluing us to every moment, his energetic and cocky hero more attuned to his performance in De Palma’s film than his turn in Woo’s.
 But Hoffman steals the show as a villain wholly devoid of conscience; his Davian compares to Alan Rickman’s great action movie villain Gruber from Die Hard, a character both charismatic yet willing to kill in an instant (he’s better than most Bond villains of recent memory).
 Lawrence Fishburne commands as straight-arrow IMF director Brassel, who lays down his authority with some imposing speeches.
 Simon Pegg appears as an affable Q-like techie, and Billy Crudup plays Hunt’s IMF superior, Musgrave.
-It’s also worth noting that this is the only entry where a character refers to IMF as “Impossible Mission Force”.
+It’s also worth noting that this is the first installment where a character refers to IMF as “Impossible Mission Force.”

-The production leaps from Virginia, to Berlin, to Rome, to Shanghai, each venue home to larger and more impressive stunts than the last.
+The production leaps from Virginia to Berlin, from Rome to Shanghai, each venue home to larger and more impressive stunts than the last.
 Abrams’ fast-moving pace provides action without making M:I-III feel like merely an “action movie”—we’re always more involved in the stakes than the effects.
-A helicopter chase, a gunfire-rattled warehouse raid, and a spectacular sequence on a bridge (reminiscent of, but superior than, the one in True Lies) give way to high-wire feats atop Shanghai skyscrapers.
+A helicopter chase, a gunfire-rattled warehouse raid, and a spectacular sequence on a bridge (reminiscent of, but superior to, the one in 1994’s True Lies) give way to high-wire feats atop Shanghai skyscrapers.
 For those who prefer spy indulgences, there’s a superb sequence where we see exactly how IMF agents create on-the-spot latex masks and mimic voices via computer-chip, as Hunt captures Davian and replaces him at the Vatican in a covert op.
 If there’s one complaint, it’s that the climax involves an underwhelming demise for Davian, although it’s preceded by an extended shot of Tom Cruise running.
 And no one runs better in movies than Cruise.